Bowled Over by VIP Success!

-The Kursaal Flyers have been running since 2009 with a history of success over the years.
+The bowling teams, known as the Kursaal Flyers, have been bowling since 2009 with a history of success over the years.
 In May 2017, two teams made it through to the Finals, coming 4th and 11th.
 In 2014, the first team lifted the trophy and in 2013, the Flyers placed 3rd and 5th.

-This has been a particularly difficult year for the team with the closure of the Kursaal Bowling Alley.
-The bowling club meets every Thursday afternoon to compete and practice for the league and has now moved venues to CJs in Hockley.
-The adjustment to the lanes and lighting as well as the additional travel hasn’t knocked their confidence.
+The achievement of the VIP (visually impaired persons) bowlers is all the more remarkable after the closure of the Kursaal Bowling Alley earlier this year necessitating a move to a different venue, CJs in Hockley.
+The adjustment to the lanes and lighting as well as the additional travel has not knocked their confidence.
 They have not let these setbacks dampen their spirits and have come together determined to succeed.
+The dedicated support of staff and volunteers is also a factor in the team success at the finals.

-The 30 strong team of visually impaired bowlers, including one wheelchair user, are helped at their practice sessions by Southend in Sight volunteers who guide the players up to the line and advise them on the pins left to be knocked down.
+The 30 strong group of visually impaired bowlers, including one wheelchair user, are helped at their Thursday afternoon practice and league sessions by Southend in Sight volunteers who guide the players up to the line and advise them on the pins left to be knocked down.
 Each partially sighted bowler has a handicap and plays to their own ability.

 The bowling team is in desperate need of more volunteers to help – no bowling experience is needed and full guiding training will be given.
-If you are free on a Thursday afternoon and interested in volunteering, please call 01702 342131.
+If you are free to help the best bowling team in the country on a Thursday afternoon and interested in volunteering, please call 01702 34 21 31.

 Walking a half marathon for Southend in Sight